5 Breakthrough Psalms for Anxiety to bring Peace

 Psalm 27

-We have a God that hears, walks beside us, is trustworthy, and provides help; we have no reason to be afraid.
+We have a God who hears, walks beside us, is trustworthy, and provides help; we have no reason to be afraid.
 Psalm 27 packs a punch, let’s dive a little bit deeper into this text.

 What Does Psalm 27 Say?